 The process of divorce can be extremely challenging and frustrating, making it difficult for divorcing spouses to agree on anything.
-Divorce mediation can give divorcing spouses an opportunity to openly discuss their feeling in a non-threatening environment.
+Divorce mediation can give divorcing spouses an opportunity to openly discuss their feeling in a non-threatening environment and therefore make the divorce transition more effective.
 The purpose of divorce mediation is to provide a method by which people can agree on an amicable resolution of all issues which arise out of separation and divorce.
 In mediation, the couple, with the help of the mediator, works out agreements on issues such as: distribution of property (Assets/Liabilities), child custody and parenting time, child support/maintenance, retirement, and taxes.

 4. Sign Up for Family Counseling

 Family counseling can be used to allow children to process feelings associated with their parents’ divorce.
 When children have an idea of what to expect, the likelihood of anxiety, confusion, fear, and frustration building is reduced.
 Children, unlike adults, are more likely to convey their emotions through behaviors rather than verbal language; therefore, it is important for them to have a platform to discuss and explore their feelings.

 To make the divorce transition more effective, build new traditions and another way of communicating with your ex.
 By planning and carving out a new future, you avoid ruminating on the past, i.e., what went wrong in your marriage, why it ended, who is to blame, etc. By fixating on the reasons leading to the divorce, you become stagnate in a time that cannot be changed and prevent yourself from moving forward.
 Often during the process of divorce, the interaction between divorcing spouses can be combative and hostile.
 Therefore, once a divorce has been finalized, former spouses should create new and healthier ways of engaging with each other for the sake of the children and themselves.